edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-01-16-get-employees-excited-about-training.md

 One of the best employee training program ideas is to incorporate the mobile devices they're already using.
 This can help them become more efficient and effective.

-{% asset 'blog/2019-01-16-get-employees-excited-about-training02.jpg'
-  alt='Mobile learners study an additional 40 minutes per week' magick:resize='1170' @pic %}
+{% picture blog blog/2019-01-16-get-employees-excited-about-training02.jpg --alt Mobile learners study an additional 40 minutes per week %}

 ### 5. Feed people